Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

+which effectively adds a harmonic oscillator trapping potential, i.e. a restoring force that prevents the field from running away.\footnote{In a relativistic setting, the modification of the action may be understood as a a mass-like term for the auxiliary field $\phi$.} The modification, strictly speaking, amounts to solving a different theory and therefore introduces a systematic bias in the computed expectation values.
+To remove this bias, it is necessary to either show that the results are insensitive to the regulator strength $\xi$ or, equivalently, extrapolate $\xi \to 0$.
+Stated differently, the idea is to simulate a series of well-behaved systems with decreasing deviation from the physical system of interest in order to extrapolate to the physically correct point.

-\item {\it Regulators} or modified actions, first appeared in a nonrelativistic application, namely Ref.~\cite{PRD95094502}.
-They were also discussed more recently in Ref.~\cite{PhysRevD.99.014512} and the idea is similar to dynamic stabilization, except that the resulting modifications on the Langevin equations are directly derived from the action.
-In both of those works, the modification consisted of adding a term of the form $\xi \phi^2$, with the prescription that one should examine the behavior of the CL results in the limit $\xi \to 0$.
-While the advantages of such a practical solution were clear, it is by no means a full solution and in many cases -- especially at strong coupling or low temperatures -- it is not possible to make $\xi$ small and obtain a converging calculation.
+While the advantages of such a practical solution are clear, it is by no means a full solution and in many cases -- especially at strong coupling or low temperatures -- it is not possible to make $\xi$ small and obtain a converging calculation.
+Nevertheless, it has been found that this strategy is essential for simulations of non-relativistic fermions via CL and it is by now a standard approach in this context (see~\secref{fermions_ft_1d} for a detailed discussion).